solana-labs/solana/docs/src/proposals/optimistic-confirmation-and-slashing.md

 Right now, for regular consensus, after a safety violation, the network will halt.
 We can analyze the data and figure out who was responsible and propose that the stake should be slashed after restart.
-A similar approach will be used with a one-block conf.
-A one-block conf safety violation is easily observable, but under normal circumstances, an optimistic confirmation safety violation may not halt the network.
+A similar approach will be used with a optimistic conf.
+An optimistic conf safety violation is easily observable, but under normal circumstances, an optimistic confirmation safety violation may not halt the network.
 Once the violation has been observed, the validators will freeze the affected stake in the next epoch and will decide on the next upgrade if the violation requires slashing.

-In the long term, transactions should be able to recover a portion of the slashing collateral if the one-block safety violation is proven.
+In the long term, transactions should be able to recover a portion of the slashing collateral if the optimistic safety violation is proven.
 In that scenario, each block is effectively insured by the network.